 NBA Playoffs: Mavericks' Starting Lineup Against Clippers

-Luka Doncic and the Dallas Mavericks will visit Staples Center in Los Angeles, California, for Game 1 of their seven-game series with the Clippers on Saturday.

-The two teams pose an excellent matchup with a lot of star-power.
+The Dallas Mavericks stunned the Los Angeles Clippers in their first game of their series on Saturday, winning 113-103, and they will look to grab another game in Los Angeles on Tuesday evening.

-The Mavericks have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Mavericks have announced their starting lineup, and their entire lineup can be seen in a post below from FantasyLabs NBA.

-The Clippers are 6-point favorites over the Mavericks on Saturday, according to FanDuel.
+The Clippers are 7-point favorites over the Dallas Mavericks in Los Angeles for Game 2, according to FanDuel.

 More on the Los Angeles Clippers and the game can be read here.